 You can bill a patient directly for any service that the patient is responsible for paying, regardless of whether or not they may be reimbursed later.
 These may include:

-Services that are not covered by provincial insurance, for example, sick notes, no shows, driver's licence medicals, etc.
+Services that are not covered by provincial insurance, for example, sick notes, no shows, driver's licence medicals.

-Products such as orthopedic implants, contact lenses, canes, etc.
+Products such as orthopedic implants, contact lenses and canes.

 Patients who are not covered by provincial insurance because they are residents of Quebec, another country, or have an expired or cancelled health card.